odoo/odoo/doc/reference/javascript_reference.rst

 a file already present in the list, nothing is done for that file.
 In other word, only the first occurrence of a file is kept in the list.

-4. The remaining 'ir.asset' records (those with a sequence greater than or equal to 16) are eventually processed and applied as well.
+4. The remaining ``ir.asset`` records (those with a sequence greater than or equal to 16) are eventually processed and applied as well.

 Assets declared in the manifest may need to be loaded in a particular order, for example `jquery.js` must be loaded before all other jquery scripts when loading the lib folder.
-One solution would be to create an 'ir.asset' record with a lower sequence or a 'prepend' directive, but there is another simpler way to do so.
+One solution would be to create an ``ir.asset`` record with a lower sequence or a 'prepend' directive, but there is another simpler way to do so.

 Since the unicity of each file path in the list of assets is guaranteed, you can